-The simulation was integrated into a senior course on engineering economics at the University of Kentucky.
+The simulation, using the software was integrated into a senior course on engineering economics at the University of Kentucky in 2003.
 Ten chemical engineering students participated.
-Dr. David Silverstein was the course instructor, but because this was a preliminary test of the software, the software was housed on a Rowan University server and administered by Dr. Dahm.

-Participation in the simulation was a semester-long project worth 25% of the student's grade.
+A revised version of the software was then used in a course at Rowan University in 2004, with twenty students from a variety of engineering disciplines participating.
+In both cases, participation in the simulation was a semester-long project worth the equivalent of one test grade.
 However, the students were not graded strictly according to their final bank balance.
 Grades were based upon weekly submissions to the instructor in which they explained their decisions in running the company that week and the reasoning and calculations behind each.
 Thus, each student had a weekly opportunity to demonstrate his/her understanding of the course material.
 The basis of the grade was not success or failure, but the soundness of the approach.
 For example, if two students bid \$3250 and \$3255 respectively on a particular item, with essentially identical reasoning and calculations, then only the higher bidder would actually receive the item in the game, but both would be viewed equally for grade purposes.